O-T-O-Z/deep-celebs/README.md

 Please make sure to set `download=True`in the `get_data_loaders` function in `utils.py` to download the data.
 This will take a while, so please be patient.
 The data will be downloaded to the `data/` folder.

-Also please make sure to install all the required packages.
+Then, please make sure to install all the required packages.
 You can do this by running `pip install -r requirements.txt`.
+To pull the models, use `git lfs pull origin`.
+Finally, make sure that `src` is set as root (either through `export PYTHONPATH=src/` or mark as sources root).

 ## Training
 To train the models, please run the following commands: